 During World War II, millions of people were being slaughtered, yet there were Nazi soldiers and others who knew it was wrong, but did nothing.
 Some were intimidated by fear.

 Similarly today, some pro-life supporters may not be vocal for fear of a controversial issue.
-Pro-life supporters voting for pro-abortion politicians, however, are no different than those passively complicit in other injustices.
+Pro-life supporters voting for pro-choice politicians, however, are no different than those passively complicit in other injustices.

-Thus, pro-life Catholics who vote for extremist pro-abortion politicians arguably share the blame, which is why it is important for Catholics and other Christians to advocate for the preborn and educate others.
+Thus, pro-life Catholics who vote for extremist pro-choice politicians arguably share the blame, which is why it is important for Catholics and other Christians to advocate for the preborn and educate others.

 Together, the Church can take positive steps to end abortion if we are willing to start the difficult dialogue and vote our values.